 What benefits does breathing have?

 Emotionally?
 People have different breathing patterns that follow a pattern to what they have been through in their life.
 Long deep breathing speeds up the emotional healing processes and aids to break unconscious habit patterns and addictions.
+It lowers the heart rate and helps to aid us in full relaxation.

 Physically?
 Breathing provides waste removal and provides oxygen for all the cells throughout the body.
 Breathing deeply helps the blood to get rid of toxins and carbon dioxide to make our blood more alkaline, we renew our blood by breathing.
 Breathing also helps our lymphatic system to release toxins much more easily while it also moves our diaphragm which helps to stimulate glandular release.
 Controlling the breathing will alter the heart rate.
 Breathing creates a rhythmic movement of the spine and aids to pump cerebrospinal fluid.
 Brainwaves are altered by controlling the breath when using specific yogic techniques.
 Deep long breaths also help with releasing muscular tension within the intercostal muscles.
 Long deep breathing balances the parasympathetic and sympathetic nervous system, creating a long deep and lasting relaxation.
 Deep breaths stimulate the production of chemicals in the brain to work against depression.
 Breathing breath of fire stimulates the nervous system to handle stress.